anwarsiraj1234/anwarsiraj1234/README.md

 - Matriculation from (Gulshane Iqbal)

 Skills:
+A skilled educator specializing in both Robotics and Computer Science, dedicated to teaching students foundational and advanced concepts in computing, programming, and robotic systems.
+Combines theoretical instruction with hands-on projects involving coding, electronics, automation, and AI basics.
+Passionate about preparing students for modern STEM fields and fostering innovation through practical learning.
 -"I'm creating a robotics project using AI and Python coding."
 - DS WITH AI
 - "With Power BI, I can create interactive visualizations and reports."
 (DASHBOARD)